leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 Now, we probably don't just want to create these boxes at the origin of our coordinate system, so it makes sense to also give it a way to be moved and rotated, etc.

-Let's do that by using matrix approach that we introduced in the last chapters.
+Let's do that by using the matrix approach we introduced in the last chapters.

 ```c#
 BaseBox(	Vector3 vecSize,